Resources and Connections for Members

 A way for everyone in WellME to connect, have different chat groups about different interests, and connect with others in your own community.

-ANZMES - This is the national umbrella support organisation in NZ.
+ANZMES - This is the national umbrella ME support organisation in NZ.
 To follow the ANZMES facebook page, go here.
 Go to their website for “What is ME”.
-They produce a quarterly magazine as well called "Meeting Place", go to their website and subscribe if interested.
+Can also follow ANZMES on Facebook here.
+They produce a quarterly magazine as well called "Meeting Place" that is worth checking out, go to their website and subscribe to become a member if interested.

 Local Support in other regions - View list of other local support groups in NZ.

 Rest Assured Respite Charitable Trust is working towards providing a place of respite for people with ME/CFS.

 NZcare4ME is a NZ support network for carers of young people with ME/CFS and related conditions.
 Go here for their facebook page and join the group.